muskan09/VocAI/README.md

 - visionOS 1.0
 - [OpenAI API Key] (platform.openai.com)
 - Add your API key in the ViewModel.swift file and build it again.
+- Add the Siri Wave Form package from [https://github.com/muskan09/SiriWaveView].
+This package exposes the view as an SPM Library, making it easily integratable into modern SwiftUI projects.
+- Add the Open AI client package from [https://github.com/muskan09/VocaAIOpenAIClient].
+This pacakage provides Authentication Middleware to inject API Key to Authorization Header.

 ## License